-ADVANCED COMPOSITION The course involves the study and writing of different types of expository prose with some attention to other forms of rhetoric: narration, description, argumentation, and includes a review of grammar, punctuation, and sentence construction.
-Prerequisite: EN111 or consent of instructor.
+The course involves the study and writing of different types of expository prose with some attention to other forms of rhetoric: narration, description, argumentation, and includes a review of grammar, punctuation, and sentence construction.
+Prerequisite: consent of instructor.

-ETHNIC AMERICAN LITERATURE
+EN320 (3) ETHNIC AMERICAN LITERATURE SP

-SP This course is a survey of representative authors in the United States whose achievements require a redefinition of American literary history.
-Each semester the literature of one ethnic group is studied: Native-American, African-American, Hispanic-American, Asian-American, or others.
+This course is a survey of representative authors in the United States whose achievements require a redefinition of American literary history.
+Each semester the literature of one ethnic group is studied: Native-American, African-American, Hispanic- American, Asian-American, or others.
 This course may be repeated when different subject matter is covered.
-Prerequisite: EN111 or any 200-level English course or consent of instructor.
+Prerequisite: Any 200-level English course or consent of instructor.

-EN321 THE POETIC TRADITION
+EN321 THE POETIC